-The end of the year is the perfect time to slow down, unwind and reflect on the past 365 days.
+The Holiday Season is the perfect time to slow down, unwind and reflect on the past 365 days.

 My husband and I are pretty lucky, in the sense that we get close to a full 2 weeks off.
 I know it’s not the same for everyone, especially if you work retail.
 That’s one benefit of working in the non-profit sector.

 Regardless of the time you may have, I hope you can find moments to yourself and with your loved ones to enjoy the particular vibe of the Holidays.